d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/integral-calculus.md

 $$

 ## Change of Variables in Multiple Integrals
-As we with single variables in :eqref:`eq_change_var`, the ability to change variables inside a higher dimensional integral is a key tool.
+As with single variables in :eqref:`eq_change_var`, the ability to change variables inside a higher dimensional integral is a key tool.
 Let us summarize the result without derivation.

 We need a function that reparameterizes our domain of integration.
 We can take this to be $\phi : \mathbb{R}^n \rightarrow \mathbb{R}^n$, that is any function which takes in $n$ real variables and returns another $n$.
 To keep the expressions clean, we will assume that $\phi$ is *injective* which is to say it never folds over itself ($\phi(\mathbf{x}) = \phi(\mathbf{y}) \implies \mathbf{x} = \mathbf{y}$).